nxocorp/node-stackblitz-dev/README.md

 To take control of this endevor, we will be using:

-- **Notion.so** - Documentation and Project Management Application
+- **Notion** - Documentation and Project Management Application
 - **Plasmic/Figma** - system Design and Prototyping

 Our online development ecosystem and tools are:

-- **Stackblitz Web IDE** - Code development, testing and deployment
+- **Stackblitz** - Web IDE for Code development, testing and deployment

 We will be exploring the latest Javascript frameworks like: